marktbaldridge/ERCTimsav-GRBL-Servo/README.md

  - Add error catching for maximum recursion depth exceeded.
 This typically ocurrs on curves which are so subtle that they could easily be replaced by a line.
 Consider replacing segment with line, and issuing warning.

 ### Path Sorting Algorithm
 This extension performs a simple path optimization procedure.
-All of the start and end points of a path element are noted.
+All of the start and end points of each path element are noted.
 Starting from (0,0), the closeset start or end point is found (through a simplistic bubble sort).
 This path is added to a new list.
 If an end-point was chosen, the path is reversed.
 This process repeats until the original list is empty.

 ## Project Objectives:
  - Primary focus on CNC needle cutters for foam board.
 May also apply to laser cutters.
 Zero cut width assumed.